-Unimmunized adults are given Tdap initially, then Td 4 wk and 6 to 12 mo later, and Td every 10 yr thereafter.
+Unimmunized adults are given Tdap Tetanus-Diphtheria Vaccine A vaccine for tetanus alone is available, but the tetanus vaccine is typically combined with those for diphtheria and/or pertussis.
+The vaccine for diphtheria is available only in combination... read more initially, then Td 4 weeks and 6 to 12 months later, and Td every 10 years thereafter.
 Adults who have not had a vaccine that contains pertussis should be given a single dose of Tdap instead of one of the Td boosters.
-Adults ≥ 65 who anticipate close contact with an infant < 12 mo and who have not previously received Tdap should be given a single dose of Tdap.
+Adults ≥ 65 who anticipate close contact with an infant < 12 months and who have not previously received Tdap should be given a single dose of Tdap.

 Tetanus Prophylaxis in Routine Wound Management

 Clean, Minor Wounds

 Unknown or < 3 doses

 Yes if > 10 years since last dose

 Yes if > 5 years since last dose

 * Such as (but not limited to) wounds contaminated with dirt, feces, soil, or saliva; puncture wounds; crush injuries; avulsions; and wounds resulting from missiles, burns, or frostbite.

 † For patients ≥ 10 years who have not previously received a dose of Tdap, a single dose of Tdap should be given instead of one Td booster.
 Children < 7 years should be given DTaP or, if pertussis vaccine is contraindicated, DT.
 Children aged 7–9 years should be given Td.